kkli08/Wireless-Network-Communication-Simulation-using-CNET/README.md

 - **Reliability in Message Delivery**: Ensuring message delivery in a dynamic network environment was a challenge.
 The solution involved implementing acknowledgment mechanisms and message retransmission in case of failures.

 This project showcases skills in network programming, specifically in designing protocols that mimic TCP behavior in a wireless setting.
 It highlights an understanding of the complexities involved in reliable data transmission and efficient handling of network dynamics.

+Please do not copy.
+This project is uploaded solely for the purpose of portfolio demonstration.